New examples of ballistic RWRE in the low disorder regime: Preliminaries

 \subsection{General notation}

 Given any subset $B\subset\mathbb Z^d$, we define its (outer) boundary as

-and the first exit time of the random walk from $B$ as Furthermore, for $L \in \N$ we define the $L$-slab in direction $e_1$ where we are consciously omitting the dependence on $L$ from the notation $U$ for convenience.
+and the first exit time of the random walk from $B$ as Similarly, for $x \in \Z^d$ we define the hitting time $H_x$ and first return time $\widetilde{H}_x$ of $x$ respectively as Furthermore, for $L \in \N$ we define the $L$-slab in direction $e_1$ as where we consciously omit the dependence on $L$ from the notation $U$ for simplicity.
 Finally, for each $M \in \N$ we also define the box

 together with its {\it frontal side} and its \textit{middle-frontal part}